jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 __[JEKA USER HOME]__ : Refers to the folder where Jeka stores caches, binary repository and global user configuration.
 By default it is located at [USER DIR]/.jeka.

-__Def Classes :__ Java source files located under _[PROJECT DIR]/jeka/def_.
-They are compiled on the flight by Jeka when invoked from the command line.

-__Def Classpath :__ Classpath on which depend _def classes_ to get compiled and _command classes_ to be executed.
-By default, it consists in _Jeka_ core classes. it can be augmented with any third party lib or def Classpath coming from imported project.

-__Command Classes :__ Classes extending `JkCommands`.
-Their public no-arg methods can be invoked from the command line and their pubic fields set from the command line.
-Generally _def classes_ contains one _command class_ though there can be many or none.
-Command classes can come from _def classes_ but can also be imported from a library or external project.

-__Commands :__ Java methods member of _command classes_ and invokable from command line.
-They must be instance method (not static), public, zero-args and returning void.
-Every method verifying these constraints within a _command class_ or a _plugin_  is considered as a _command_.

-__Options :__ This is a set of key-value used to inject parameters.
-Options can be mentioned as command line arguments, stored in specific files or hard coded in _command classes_.

-__Plugins :__ Classes extending `JkPlugin` and named as _JkPluginXxxxx_ where_Xxxxx_ is the name of the plugin.
-In short, a plugin add dynamically commands and options to the running _command class_.

-# Install Jeka

 Thank to the wrapper feature, you don't need to install Jeka on your machine to run it... except if you are creating projects from scratch.